 - Keep atazanavir oral powder in the original packet.
 Do not open until ready to use.

-- After atazanavir oral powder is mixed with food or liquid, it may be kept at room temperature, 68°F to 86°F (20°C to 30°C), for up to 1 hour.
+- After atazanavir oral powder is mixed with food or liquid, it may be kept at a temperature of 68°F to 86°F (20°C to 30°C) for up to 1 hour.
 Use atazanavir oral powder within 1 hour after mixing with food or liquid.

 - Do not use atazanavir if the original seal over the container opening is broken or missing.